Dive Deep into The Four Key Principles of Responsible AI

 What is Responsible AI?

-Responsible AI refers to the ethical and accountable development and deployment of artificial intelligence systems.
-It ensures that AI technologies are developed and used in ways that are fair, transparent, accountable, and protective of privacy and security.
-This approach prioritizes the welfare of individuals and society, preventing harm and promoting trust in AI applications.
+Responsible AI means AI systems are built and used in an ethical and responsible way.
+It makes sure that AI technologies are made and used in ways that are fair, clear, responsible, safe and private.
+This approach prioritizes the well-being of humans and society, thereby preventing damage and fostering confidence in AI applications.

 Principle 1: Fairness